paolosalvatori/azure-ad-workload-identity/README.md

 ## Infrastructure Deployment

-You can use the `deploy.sh` Bash script under the `arm/scripts` folder to deploy the infrastructure to Azure.
+You can use the `deploy.sh` Bash script under the `templates` folder to deploy the infrastructure to Azure.
 Make sure to change the name of the AKS cluster in the `deploy.sh` Bash script and substitute the placeholders in the `azuredeploy.parameters.json` file with meaningful values.
 Also, make sure to enable the following public preview features before deploying the ARM template:

 - [PodSecurityPolicyPreview](https://docs.microsoft.com/en-us/azure/aks/use-pod-security-policies)
 - [RunCommandPreview](https://docs.microsoft.com/en-us/azure/aks/private-clusters#options-for-connecting-to-the-private-cluster)